galaxyytriponmobile/Alxx-Lua-Deobfuscation/README.md

 ---

 ### 🔥 **UPDATE 8 (LATEST)** 🔥
-- **Enhanced Error Handling**: Added try-except blocks to manage file operations and decoding errors.
-- **Refactoring**: Merged `deobfuscate_variables` and `deobfuscate_functions` into a reusable `deobfuscate_names` function for more maintainable code.
-- **Regex Optimization**: Simplified regular expressions for better performance.
+- **Predefined Renaming Patterns**: You can now automatically rename variables and functions based on a custom prefix, simplifying the renaming process.
+- **Advanced Decompilation**: Added new techniques to handle more complex obfuscation patterns in Lua code, such as table indexing simplification.
-- **Edge Case Handling**: Improved handling of missing or malformed Lua code files.
+- **Improved Edge Case Handling**: Enhanced error handling for missing or malformed Lua files, ensuring more robust execution.
-- **Logging & Error Feedback**: Replaced prints with meaningful error feedback for better issue tracing.
+- **Logging & Error Feedback**: Improved logging for better issue tracing.

 ---